syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![both-range-selection-direction-maui-calendar](images/views/both-range-selection-direction.png)

 #### Range Selection Direction - None
 If the [RangeSelectionDirection](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/CalendarRangeSelectionDirection.html) property to `None` allows you to select only the single range and the dates after the range end date and before start date is considered as disabled date.
+It will remain in the initial range.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}